Havsa District

 Havsa District is a district of the Edirne Province of Turkey.
 Its seat is the town of Havsa.
 Its area is 545 km^{2}, and its population is 17,969 (2022).
-The district borders the Edirne District to the north and west, the district of Süloğlu to the north, the province of Kırklareli to the east and the district of Uzunköprü to the south.
+The district borders the Edirne District to the north and west, Süloğlu District to the north, the province of Kırklareli to the east and Uzunköprü District to the south.

 Composition

 There is one municipality in Havsa District: